-I sit and observe my surroundings, emptying my mind, reflecting on what I’m blessed and grateful for in life for few hours.
+I sit and observe my surroundings, emptying my mind, reflecting on what I’m blessed and grateful for in life for a few hours.

 You see, I got a call from a friend informing me that someone we both knew from Khao I Dang Camp had died from a very painful and slow death.
-It was a very sad news to say the least.
+It was very sad news to say the least.
 She was so young and beautiful.

 I believe she lived and made the most out of her life while she was alive.
 Definitely, she was loved by so many people who knew her.

 It’s getting cold.
 The sun is ready to call it a day and let the night takes over.
-With the smile on my face, relief feeling and a sense of acceptance about the bad news, I’m ready to head back home.
+With the smile on my face, relief feeling, and a sense of acceptance about the bad news, I’m ready to head back home.

 I’m done for the day!

 As I am slowly walking uphill on the stairs, I hear birds noises to my left.
 I look over quickly and see two big crows and two tiny birds.
-The two small birds are flying swiftly, pecking at one of the crows and making so much noises.
+The two small birds are flying swiftly, pecking at one of the crows and making so much noise.

 In just a blink of an eye, the crow viciously grabs one of the tiny birds in one swoop with its beak.

-I was totally in shocked and disbelieve as you heard my reaction in the video.
+I was totally shocked and disbelieve as you heard my reaction in the video.
 Disbelieve that the crow just killed one of the tiny birds and tried to swallow it immediately.
 It seemed like it had not been eating for days.
 But it couldn’t do it because the bird was too big for it to swallow down it throat.

 After the whole ordeal was over, I realized that the two tiny birds were fighting to protect each other lives.
-They fought to save their partners lives.
+They fought to save their partners’ lives.
 They were tiny brave birds I’ve ever seen.
 They didn’t just let the crow had it so easily.
 They fought with all their might.